We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 Guidance Material

 Haemoglobin should be measured at every medical with appropriately maintained and calibrated testing equipment.
 Abnormalities on near patient testing should be confirmed with a full blood count assessed in a haematology laboratory.
+A certificate should not be issued until a satisfactory haemoglobin result is available.

 Treatment usually starts four days prior to the donation itself.
-Common side-effects of the treatment are bone or muscle pain, nausea, headaches, and fatigue.
+Common side-effects of the pre-donation treatment are bone or muscle pain, nausea, headaches, and fatigue.
 Less commonly chest pain, insomnia, dizziness, and night sweats have been reported.
 Donation takes place on the fifth day and may need to be repeated on the sixth day if not enough cells were collected.
 Bone marrow is collected by one of two methods:

-• Peripheral blood stem-cell donation (PBSC)
+Peripheral blood stem-cell donation (PBSC)

 Guidance on blood donation